 An e-commerce storefront demands the same level of care as a physical storefront — careful consideration of the complexity involved in establishing a new type of storefront, the proper investment at the right time, and extensive strategic planning to ensure success.

-Digital retail is fundamentally different from physical retail; it's a new world with distinct behaviours and consumers with various demands, one that requires the construction of an entirely new supply chain and fulfilment systems.
+Digital retail is fundamentally different from physical retail; it's a new world with distinct behaviors and consumers with various demands, one that requires the construction of an entirely new supply chain and fulfillment systems.

 A consumer who purchases from your brand online is not the same as one who goes into your shop to make a transaction.

 Product representation must be thoroughly evaluated, numerous audiences must be developed and tested through rigorous strategic targeting and communication, and distinct customer segments must be nurtured differently throughout the buying process.